Kdyně: Etymology

 The name has its origin in the Middle High German word gedinge (meaning 'court', 'contract', 'condition') and is related to the name of the Polish city of Gdynia.
 The name was given to the settlement after its foundation probably according to the work regulations, which were a novelty at the time.

 Geography

 Kdyně is located about 9 km southeast of Domažlice and 44 km southwest of Plzeň.
 It lies mostly in the Cham-Furth Depression.
-The northeastern part of the municipality extends in to the Švihov Highlands and contains the highest point of Kdyně, the hill Koráb at 775 m above sea level.
+The northeastern part of the municipality extends into the Švihov Highlands and contains the highest point of Kdyně, the hill Koráb at 775 m above sea level.
+The stream Zahořanský potok flows through the town.

 History

 The first written mention of Kdyně is from 1396, but the settlement was founded in the 13th century at the latest.
 In 1508, Kdyně was referred to as a town for the first time.
 The oldest textile manufactory in Bohemia was founded here in 1696.
 Kdyně has been involved in textile production for hundreds of years.